 “The sanctions by the superior powers are like a knee on our neck,” Hanna said, recalling the death of George Floyd on May 25 when Derek Chauvin, a Minneapolis police officer, kneeled on his neck for more than eight minutes.

 “I am talking about people who cannot breathe because they are not able to live.
 They are suffering escalation of crisis,” Hanna said.
 “They are suffering a shortage of fuel.
 They are suffering the loss of electricity and power.
 We feel sometimes we cannot breathe.”

 Syrian citizens are facing skyrocketing prices for necessities including fuel and are suffering from food insecurity, medicine shortages, currency depreciation, increased suicide rates and other crises due in part to sanctions by the United States and other countries.
-Electric service is interrupted as much as 16 hours a day, coronavirus is a major concern — and winter is coming.
+Electric service is interrupted as much as 16 hours a day.

 “Are they punishing the people?”
 Hanna asks.
 “This is mainly my question.
 Are they punishing the Syrian people, the pacifist people who didn’t involve themselves in any struggle, the Christians who stayed despite all the fighting between the Syrian regime and opposition groups?